 March is National Credit Education Month which means there is no better time to educate yourself and others on the importance of understanding the ins and outs of your credit score.
 Did you know that one in five Americans find errors on their credit reports and that more than 90% of home and auto insurers use credit ratings to decide who to cover and what premiums to charge?
 It’s for these reasons that it’s valuable to know things such as how to build your credit score and how student loans affect your credit score.
-Learning to actively monitor your credit score as well as educate yourself on how to properly manage it.
-Let’s get started.
+Learning to actively monitor your credit score as well as educate yourself on how to properly manage it is of huge benefit.